Don't Stop the Multi-Party! On Generating Synthetic Written Multi-Party Conversations with Constraints: Acknowledgments

+We thank Sebastiano Vecellio Salto for his contribution to the evaluation activities.
 The work of BL was partially supported by the NextGenerationEU Horizon Europe Programme, grant number 101120237 - ELIAS and grant number 101120763 - TANGO.
 BL and ST were also supported by the PNRR project FAIR - Future AI Research (PE00000013).
 NP’s activities are part of the network of excellence of the European Laboratory for Learning and Intelligent Systems (ELLIS).
-The work is a result of his research visit at the Chair for Natural Language Processing, Center For Artificial Intelligence and Data Science, University of W\"{u}rzburg, Germany, under the supervision of GG.
+The work is a result of his research visit at the Chair for Natural Language Processing, Center For Artificial Intelligence and Data Science, University of W\"urzburg, Germany, under the supervision of GG.
 The visiting has been partially funded by the Erasmus+ Traineeship programme.
+The work of GG was partially supported by the Alcatel-Lucent Stiftung and Deutsches Stiftungszentrum through the grant ``Equitably Fair and Trustworthy Language Technology'' (EQUIFAIR, Grant Nr.
+T0067/43110/23).